 3.1.8.
 "Non-Methane Hydrocarbons" (NMHC) are the Total Hydrocarbons (THC) minus the methane (CH4) contribution.

 3.1.9.
-"Precision" means the degree to which repeated measurements under unchanged conditions show the same results (Figure 1) and, in this , always refers to one standard deviation.
+"Precision" means the degree to which repeated measurements under unchanged conditions show the same results (Figure 1) and, in this Regulation, always refers to one standard deviation.

 3.1.10.
 "Reference value" means a value traceable to a national standard.
 See Figure 1.